pramodith/tiny-recursion-models/README.md

 # tiny-recursion-models
-Reproduction of Less is More: Recursive Reasoning with Tiny Networks
+Reproduction of Less is More: Recursive Reasoning with [Tiny Networks.](https://arxiv.org/pdf/2510.04871)

+## Algorithm
 ```
 def latent recursion(x, y, z, n=6):
     for i in range(n): # latent reasoning